 The markets in which we operate are highly competitive.
 Further, many of our contracts and task orders with the Federal government are awarded through a competitive bidding process, which is complex and sometimes lengthy.
 We expect that much of the opportunities we will seek in the foreseeable future will be awarded through competitive bidding.
+Furthermore, budgetary pressures and developments in the procurement process have caused many government customers to increasingly purchase goods and services through IDIQ contracts, GSA schedule contracts and other government-wide acquisition contracts.
+These contracts, some of which are awarded to multiple contractors, have increased competition and pricing pressure, requiring that we make sustained post-award efforts to realize revenue under each such contract.
 Many of our competitors are larger and have greater resources than we do, larger client bases and greater brand recognition.
 Our competitors, individually or through relationships with third parties, may be able to provide clients with different or greater capabilities or benefits than we can provide.
 If we are unsuccessful in competing with these other companies, our revenues and margins may materially decline.